-The School of Communication’s internship program enables students to seek communication-related positions for academic credit or not in the South Florida area during the academic year.
-It is also possible for students to intern in their hometown during the summer.
+The School of Communication’s internship program enables students to seek communication-related positions for academic credit or experience in the South Florida area during the academic year.
+It is also possible for students to intern in other cities during the summer.
 This program is designed to provide students with quality career related work experience prior to graduation.
 They can arrange the work hours to accommodate their academic schedule.

-Ten years ago, internships were the exception, not the norm.
-Now it is rare to see a graduating student who does not have at least one internship under his or her belt.
 As students pursue an academic program in their chosen discipline, practical experience is an invaluable part of their education.
 Internships allow students to gain “real-world” experience and exposure to a specific industry.
 An internship also adds to a student’s resume and portfolio.
-Most importantly, approximately 35% of internships lead to jobs, directly or indirectly.
+Most importantly, internships lead to jobs, directly or indirectly.

 Internships may be paid or unpaid.
-Students who wish to receive academic credit for the internships must seek approval and meet the requirements from the academic program in which they are in.
+Students who wish to receive academic credit for the internships must seek approval and meet the requirements from the academic program in which they are enrolled.

 There is no guarantee that students who are seeking internships will be hired.
-A student’s major, GPA, skills, resume, and other factors will influence his/her candidacy.
+A student’s major, GPA, skills, resume, and other factors will influence their candidacy.

-To take an internship for academic credit, students must be at least a junior (60 hours completed) and must have a cumulative GPA of 2.5 in the major.
+To take an internship for academic credit, students must be at least a junior (60 hours completed) and must have a cumulative GPA of 2.5 in their major.
 Students must also have completed one course in the area of the proposed internship.
-The Internship Coordinator in the academic program will make determination of these qualifications.
+The internship coordinator of the student’s academic program will make determination of these qualifications.

-Students are responsible for identifying their internships.
-For assistance regarding the process and additional information, an appointment should be made with your Internship Coordinator or the Director of Student Services.
+Students are responsible for identifying and securing their internships.
+For assistance regarding the process and additional information, an appointment should be made with your internship coordinator or the director of student services.
 A typical internship lasts one semester with a requirement of 10-20 hours per week.

 To receive credit for an internship, please see the following professors:

-When submitting a resume, letter, and any other information or application form an employer request, follow-up!
+- When submitting a resume, cover letter, or any application information to an employer, follow-up.
 Whoever shows they want the internship the most, is usually the one that gets it.

-Remember that you will be judged by your actions during the search.
-Be focused and professional in all written, oral, or personal contact with employers.
+- Remember that you will be judged by your actions during the search.
+Be focused and professional in all written, oral, and in-person contact with employers.

-Don't be afraid to ask if a company will accept an intern, even if they've never had one before.
+- Do not be afraid to ask if a company will accept an intern, even if they have never had one before.

-Ask questions, answer questions honestly, and be yourself at all times.
+- Ask questions, answer questions honestly, and always be yourself.
 An internship is a mutual learning experience for both the intern and the employer.

-When you have the internship, raise above expectations!
+- When you have the internship, rise above expectations.
 Maximize your learning experience as an intern and maybe you will get a job with the organization in the future.

-Keep your resume updated at all times!
+- Keep your resume updated.
 You never know when opportunities will knock on your door.